Your gait refers to your manner of walking, and gait training refers to the process of improving your ability to walk.

 For this simple gait training exercise, stand like a flamingo.
 Meaning, practice standing on one leg for about 30 seconds and then switch to the other foot.

 Hold onto a chair, counter top, or table for safety and stability.
 When you’re ready for a challenge, don’t hold onto anything – but make sure you’re not at risk of falling.

 6. Side Leg Raises

 For this gait training exercise, start from a standing position.
-Then, lift your leg out to your side about 45 degrees (or as much as you can do).
-Hold it there for a couple seconds and then bring your foot back down.
+Then, lift your leg out to your side about 45 degrees (or as far as you can).
+Hold it there for a few seconds and then bring your foot back down.
 Alternate between each leg.